info-telecom-strasbourg/site-web/README.md

 extension=pdo_pgsql
 ```
 ### Simplification of the filling of the database
-If you want to simplify the filling of the database, you can use the file `sql_web.txt` (wich contains a list of commands) in mysql.
+If you want to simplify the filling of the database, you can use the file `sql_web.sql` (wich contains a list of commands) in mysql.
 This file isn't on Github, but only given to the project members.

 ## General conventions